Broom's Barn Experimental Station: Suffolk

 It merged in 1987 to become part of the Institute of Arable Crops Research.
 The funding for the site came from the Sugar Beet Research and Education Committee, which became the British Beet Research Organisation (BBRO).
-The research which was being carried out was shut down for unknown reasons by the director of the farm, and samples of the seed were left there, as well as all of the lab equipment after scientists had to leave.
+The research which was being carried out was shut down by the director of the station and science staff left the site.
+Brooms Barn remains a fully functionally arable farm and LSRE station.